HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/harbor_container_registry.md

 ```sh
 helm pull oci://hclcr.io/dx/hcl-dx-deployment --version <HELM_CHART_VERSION_NUMBER>
 ```
-After running this command, you can check if the Helm Chart has been downloaded to your local machine:
+After running the pull command, you can check if the Helm Chart has been downloaded to your local machine:

 ```sh
 # List directory content to check successful pull